 For pizza2 and music2 (and for future):

 1. All database statements are inside of some

 rolled back in the service layer, because it's in charge of the business

 logic and transaction boundaries are important to the semantics of

 .
 3. A transaction must never include user input or

 output.
 Thus the service layer needs to finish a transaction before

-returning from its top-level call.
+returning from its service-API call.

 4. It is particularly important to mark local helper

 methods as private in the service layer.
 They don't need to start